soumyadip1997/qepsilon/README.md

 Test_CASP15_new.npy - Test set of CASP15 decoys

+To get the alphafold generated decoys on a subset of  CASP15 fasta files - https://zenodo.org/record/8270670/files/alphafold_CASP_output.zip?download=1

 Test_alphafold_new.npy   -   Test set consisting of decoys produced by Alphafold2 when run on the Fasta Files of CASP15 targets.